Attorney: Family 'flabbergasted' by killing of Amir Locke

 Associated Press

-Activists swiftly denounced the killing, noting that Locke wasn’t named in a search warrant.

-“The mother in me is furious and sick to my stomach,” said Nekima Levy Armstrong, a prominent civil rights attorney who confronted the city’s mayor and interim police chief late Thursday night after the video’s release.
-“Amir never had a chance to survive that encounter with police.”
+Locke’s parents, Andre Locke and Karen Wells, described him as respectful, including to police, and said some of their relatives work in law enforcement.
+Wells said the couple coached their son on how to act and do “what they needed to do whenever they encountered police officers” because of the danger to “unarmed Black males.”

+“My son was executed on 2-2 of 22,” Wells said.
+“And now his dreams have been destroyed.”

-Civil rights attorney Ben Crump said during a Friday morning news conference that Locke’s family was “just flabbergasted at the fact that Amir was killed in this way” and disgusted at how the SWAT team raid was conducted.
+The parents spoke at a news conference organized by civil rights attorney Ben Crump, who said Locke’s family was “just flabbergasted at the fact that Amir was killed in this way” and disgusted at how the Wednesday morning raid was conducted.
+They said he was law-abiding, with no criminal record, and had a permit to carry a gun.

-“They didn’t even give him a chance,” Crump said.
-He said it was shocking that Minneapolis police had not learned from the killing of Breonna Taylor in Louisville, Kentucky.
+“They didn’t even give him a chance,” Crump said, adding that it was shocking that Minneapolis police had not learned from the death of Breonna Taylor, who was killed in a botched raid at her home in Louisville, Kentucky, in 2020, leading to calls for an end to no-knock warrants nationwide.

+Police said Locke pointed a loaded gun “in the direction of officers.”
+An incident report said he had two wounds in the chest and one in the right wrist.

-The body camera video released late Thursday showed the footage in slow motion and at regular speed.
+Body camera video released by police Thursday evening shows the footage in slow motion and at regular speed.
 It shows an officer using a key to unlock the door and enter, followed by at least four officers in uniform and protective vests, time-stamped at about 6:48 a.m.
 As they enter, they repeatedly shout, “Police, search warrant!”
 They also shout “Hands!” and “Get on the ground!”
 The video shows an officer kick a sectional sofa, and Locke, who was wrapped in a blanket on the sofa, begins to move, holding a pistol.
 Three shots are heard, and the video ends.

 The city also released a still from the video showing Locke holding the gun, his trigger finger along the side of the barrel.
 The top of Locke’s head is barely visible.

-Hennepin County Attorney Mike Freeman said Friday that he asked Ellison to help review the case for possible charges.
+Hennepin County Attorney Mike Freeman said he asked Minnesota Attorney General Keith Ellison to help review the case for possible charges.
 Ellison’s office led prosecutions of former Minneapolis Police Officer Derek Chauvin in George Floyd’s killing and of former Brooklyn Center Officer Kim Potter in the shooting of Black motorist Daunte Wright.

-Levy Armstrong, whom Mayor Jacob Frey appointed last year as co-chair on a community safety work group, said Locke’s family told her Locke was a licensed gun owner with a concealed carry permit, that he didn’t live in the apartment, that police had not been looking for him and that he wasn’t one of three suspects named in the warrant.

 A gun-rights group highlighted the timing of the raid, saying it appeared from the video that Locke had been awakened by a confusing array of commands from multiple officers pointing lights and guns at him.